 This loop from Perth takes you three hours south into the Margaret River region (also the name of a town and river), where the vineyards produce over a fifth of Australia’s premium wine.
 Relish in the company of wild dolphins in Rockingham, walk among giant karri trees which can stand between 60 to 90 metres high and watch the sun set over the ocean at the end of the long and winding Busselton Jetty.
 A night or two in the wine region is perfect for tastings, cellar tours and some excellent dinners.

 Stay longer in Perth at the start or end of your road trip, or both if you do happen to fall hard enough for its charms.
-Pick from boutique hotels like Alex Hotel or stylish riverside resorts and explore the city on foot, basking in some of its 3000-plus hours of sunshine a year and taking day trips.
+Pick from stylish riverside resorts like Pan Pacific Perth and explore the city on foot, basking in some of its 3000-plus hours of sunshine a year and taking day trips.
 Fremantle is Perth’s quirky sibling, where artisanal bakeries and microbreweries are rife, while visitors are always keen to visit Rottnest Island to see its lovable marsupial residents, the quokka.

 Sydney to Melbourne